Special File Command Tags

 Description

-The [MYSQL] tag is used as a prefix in an OPEN statement to denote that PxPlus is to route all file I/O requests to an external MySql database server.
+The [MYSQL] tag is used as a prefix in an OPEN statement to denote that PxPlus is to route all file I/O requests to an external MySQL/MariaDB database server.
 Once you open a channel for [MYSQL] use, you can use it just like any other channel (i.e. for file I/O).
 It remains open until you close it.

 In Direct mode, the application is responsible for creating and submitting SQL commands directly to the database.
-The WRITE RECORD directive is used to send SQL commands to the MySql server.
+The WRITE RECORD directive is used to send SQL commands to the MySQL/MariaDB server.
 The READ or READ RECORD directives can be used to return the results (if any).
 The results of any SQL command will be returned as a logical PxPlus data record with field separators (SEP) between each field.

-(The native MySql interface was added in PxPlus v7.00.)
+(The native MySQL interface was added in PxPlus v7.00.)

 OPT= Parameters